 - Center for Southeast Asian Studies (CSEAS)

 These prestigious designations, earned in national peer-reviewed competitions, are awarded by the U.S. Department of Education Title VI program.
 This program funds, either entirely or in part, the following outreach initiatives.

-Regional Community College Educators
+Community College Educators

 In addition to these programs, our centers individually participate in a variety of local, regional, and national outreach efforts such as visiting local schools and classrooms in Southeast Michigan, hosting K-12 schools on campus, providing professional development or conference funding to community college and MSI faculty, and collaborating with the U-M School of Education, the U-M Library, and the University of Michigan Museum of Art (UMMA) to create and disseminate free, open-access curriculum materials, and experiential teaching kits.